MO436-MC934/notebooks/README.md

 ## Section 3: GEMM Optimization

-As discussed in the prevous section Convolution if the most computing-intensive operation in any DNN model.
+As discussed in the previous section Convolution if the most computing-intensive operation in any DNN model.
 A typical way to implement convolution is to convert it to a sequence of two tasks: image to column (im2col), followed by a Generic Matrix-Matrix Multiply (GEMM).
 The im2col operation converts both the filters and the input image to two matrices which are